It was a week where oil prices climbed sharply, while natural gas finished lower.

-Reflecting the tepid oil market sentiment, the Energy Select Sector SPDR – a popular way to track energy companies – generated a -0.4% return last week.
-The worst performer was independent refiner Valero Energy Corp.
-VLO whose stock fell 2.7%.
+The Energy Select Sector SPDR – a popular way to track energy companies – was down 7.2% last week.
+The worst performer was oilfield services behemoth Schlumberger SLB whose stock fell 11.6%.

-Longer-term, over six months, the sector tracker is up 2.2%.
-Large independent producer, ConocoPhillips COP is far and away the major gainer during this period, experiencing a 20% price appreciation.
+Longer-term, over six months, the sector tracker is down 39.9%.
+Offshore driller Transocean Ltd. RIG ) was the major loser during this period, experiencing a 72.4% price plunge.

 What’s Next in the Energy World?

-As usual, market participants will be closely tracking the regular releases i.e. the U.S. government statistics on oil and natural gas -- one of the few solid indicators that comes out regularly.
-Energy traders will also be focusing on the Baker Hughes data on rig count and monthly reports from the EIA, IEA and OPEC.
+As global oil consumption gradually ticks up, market participants will be closely tracking the regular releases to watch for signs that could further validate a rebound.
+In this context, the U.S. government statistics on oil and natural gas - one of the few solid indicators that comes out regularly - and the Baker Hughes data on rig count, will be on the energy traders' radar.